 Pay progression within a specific grade is normally by annual increment, payable from 1 April, until the employee reaches the top pay point of their grade.
-However, for employees at Executive Director grade and above, progression is dependent on annual performance ratings.

 - Pay progression is based on the period the employee has served in that grade, subject to performance as evidenced by annual performance ratings. - Senior employees who are considered to have demonstrated exceptional performance may receive accelerated incremental progression within the grade at the discretion of the Chief Executive or relevant Executive Director or, in the case of the Chief Executive, at the discretion of the Leader of the Council.